lmc-eu/spirit-design-system/packages/web-react/src/components/UNSTABLE_Header/README.md

 You can use the [`Navigation`][web-react-navigation] component inside the `UNSTABLE_Header` component.

-The `NavigationLink` components will inherit the `UNSTABLE_Header` height and set the navigation link height to the same value.
+The `NavigationAction` components will inherit the `UNSTABLE_Header` height and set the navigation action height to the same value.

 Use the composition mentioned above to create the layout you need.